You are going to sell your car but you don’t know where to start?

 NOTE: If the original Notice of Transfer and Release of Liability was submitted online do not send the renewal notice or the online confirmation page to the department.
 Your confirmation page is proof that the Notice of Transfer and Release of Liability has been submitted.

-Can the online NRL application be used, if the buyer/ seller is a business?
+Can I submit a release of liability, if the buyer/ seller is a business?